captainhookphp/captainhook/README.md

 ## Contributing

-So you'd like to contribute to the `CaptainHook` library?
+So you'd like to contribute to the `CaptainHook` project?
 Excellent!
 Thank you very much.
 I can absolutely use your help.

 Have a look at the [contribution guidelines](CONTRIBUTING.md).